Mock modular Eisenstein series with Nebentypus: Introduction and statement of results

 We summarize these combinatorial examples which arise out of Theorem~\ref{EtaQuotientList} in the following. \begin{corollary} The following are true: \begin{enumerate}\item[i)] The functions

 and

 are mock modular forms of weight $3/2$. \item[ii)] The function

-is a mixed mock modular form of weight $2$. \end{enumerate} \end{corollary} Note that in slight abuse of notation, we have not inserted $E_2(\tau)$ in the above corollary, but rather $E_2(24\tau)$ resp. $E_2(8\tau)$ because thus the coefficients remain supported on the same arithmetic progression as indicated in the given sums and the transformation behavior of the completed function can be improved.
+is a mixed mock modular form, i.e. the product of a mock modular form and a modular form (see for instance \cite[Section 13.2]{AMSColloq} of weight $2$. \end{enumerate} \end{corollary} Note that in slight abuse of notation, we have not inserted $E_2(\tau)$ in the above corollary, but rather $E_2(24\tau)$ resp. $E_2(8\tau)$ because thus the coefficients remain supported on the same arithmetic progression as indicated in the given sums and the transformation behavior of the completed function can be improved.
 For instance, the function $\theta_{\chi_{12}}(\tau/24)\Eis_{\chi_{12}}(\tau/24)$ turns out to be modular of weight $2$ for the full modular group $\SLZ$.

 \begin{remark} There are other prominent examples which have appeared in the literature outside of combinatorial number theory.
 For instance, in work related to quantum black holes, we find

 where $F_2^{(2)}(\tau)$ is the series which Dabholkar, Murthy, and Zagier computed using holomorphic projection (cf. \cite[Section~7.1, Example 4]{DMZ}).
 They use this form to construct the mock modular form